saic-oss/cloudscend-foresight-docs/README.md

-# Sage by SAIC
+# CloudScend Foresight by SAIC

-Sage Documentation site powered by Docusaurus and published to GitHub Pages.
-Contains a User Guide, Installation Guide, and an Operations Guide for using Sage.
+CloudScend Foresight Documentation site powered by Docusaurus and published to GitHub Pages.
+Contains a User Guide, Installation Guide, and an Operations Guide for using CloudScend Foresight.

 See the [webapp](./webapp) directory for the Docusaurus code